 Nearby is the old Carson Pirie Scott and Co. building, which was built in 1899 and designed by Louis Sullivan.
 The original flagship store opened in 1904 and closed in 2007.
 The building is currently home to a branch of Target.
 Of particular interest is the marquee on the north face and the stunning entrance on the northwest corner.
 It’s made of ornamental iron designed by Sullivan.

 To the west are a few government buildings.
 The Richard J. Daley Center is a 30 story building that houses city and county offices and courts.
 The plaza out front, Daley Plaza, frequently hosts civic events, farmers’ markets, and festivals.
-Christkindlmarket, the traditional German Christmas market every December, is the most popular.
+Christkindlmarket, the traditional German Christmas market every holiday season, is the most popular.
 The plaza also features an unnamed sculpture by Pablo Picasso which was presented as a gift to the city in 1967.
 On the south side of the plaza is the Chicago Temple, a mixed-use church building that was once the tallest in the city.

 A short walk south is the Federal Center, which is comprised of the Kluczynski Federal Building, the Dirksen Federal Building, and the Loop Post Office.
 The complex was designed by Ludwig Mies van der Rohe and built between 1960 and 1974.
 The design of the buildings is cold and sterile, which is fitting given their purpose.
 The plaza is adorned with a sculpture called Flamingo by Alexander Calder.
 It was erected in 1974 and adds a little life and color to the complex.